iobis/manual/name_matching.md

   * R (merge)
   * Excel (vlookup)

 The taxon match tool of the World Register of Marine Species (WoRMS) is an automatic way to download the taxonomic information about your occurrence records, without having to look for each name in the site.
 It is available at [http://www.marinespecies.org/aphia.php?p=match](http://www.marinespecies.org/aphia.php?p=match).
 The WoRMS taxon match will compare your taxon list to the taxa available in WoRMS.
-The following video demonstrates the basic steps for using the WoRMS Taxon match.
+The following video `r fontawesome::fa(name="youtube", fill="red")` demonstrates the basic steps for using the WoRMS Taxon match.

   <iframe width="560" height="315"
 src="https://www.youtube.com/embed/yZKwtr14JVM"